 She called on world community to reject the Iranian regime

-Mrs. Maryam Rajavi, President-elect of the Iranian Resistance, welcomed adoption of a resolution by the Third Committee of the United Nations General Assembly on “serious and persistent violation of human rights” in Iran and said: this resolution that only covers small part of horrendous crimes committed by the mullahs against the Iranian people, well proves that a decisive policy is needed more than ever against the religious fascism ruling Iran.
+Mrs. Maryam Rajavi, President-elect of the Iranian Resistance, welcomed adoption of a resolution by the Third Committee of the United Nations General Assembly on “serious and persistent violation of human rights” in Iran and said: Although this resolution is not sufficient and only covers small part of horrendous crimes committed by the mullahs against the Iranian people, but shows the international community’s consensus against the religious fascism ruling Iran.

 Mrs. Rajavi said: The clerical regime does not deserve to be among the family of the nations and must be rejected.
 The regime has targeted world security, peace and stability, particularly in the Middle East and Iraq.
 The revelation of thousands of documents on the regime’s crimes in Iraq endorses this fact.